AryaaSk/3D-Engine/README.md

 This project is based off of Matrix Transformations, and using unit vectors to rotate the objects.

 ## Importing
-To import just download the JS files, then import using script tags and linked to the correct directory: (You should also make sure to import in the correct order)
+To import download the JS files, then import using script tags and linked to the correct directory: (You should also make sure to import in the correct order)
 ```
 <script src="JS/canvasUtilities.js" defer></script>
 <script src="JS/utilities.js" defer></script>